-Physical Medicine and Rehabilitation (more generally known as Physiatry) is concerned with the care of adults and children disabled by illness or injury.
+Physical Medicine & Rehabilitation (more generally known as Physiatry) is concerned with the care of adults and children disabled by illness or injury.
 The primary focus of PM&R is on disabling neurologic and musculoskeletal diseases such as stroke, brain injury, spinal cord injury, multiple sclerosis, and muscular dystrophy.
 Other broad conditions, including amputation, arthritis, back pain, disability evaluation, medico-legal review, sports injuries, and chronic pain also are addressed.
 The close integration of concepts of rehabilitation with the principles and practices of other clinical disciplines is central to the Department's educational philosophy.

-Overall Goals of Undergraduate Medical Education Program:
+Overall Goals of Undergraduate Medical Education Program

 - To provide medical students with a broad introduction to the discipline of PM&R.